HB135/ProjectShopWindow/README.md

 - Checkout pages
 - Footer navigation

-See [Male Fashion](https://themewagon.com/themes/free-bootstrap-4-html5-ecommerce-website-template-malefashion/) for the full list of features which were included with their template.
+See [Male Fashion Template](https://themewagon.com/themes/free-bootstrap-4-html5-ecommerce-website-template-malefashion/) for the full list of features which were included with their template.

 ## Screenshots